claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Authors/Claysicle.md

 # Fun Facts

 - My username is a portmanteau of ‘Clayton’ and ‘Sickler’, which is my real name.
-- I probably overuse alliteration, but just like it way too much – the same is true with the em-dash.
+- I probably overuse alliteration, but I like it too much to stop.
-- I like the videogame Factorio – a lot.
+- I like the videogame Factorio.
 I’ll be going on 600 in-game hours very soon, and I regret none of them.
 - If you bring this project up to me in real life I will either be happy to talk about it or I will be tempted to commit a large variety of crimes against you.
 Results may vary.

 # Index of Works

 In progress:
 - [[Sporadic Publications/Works/Essays/Essays On Invisibilities/Essays on Invisibilities\|Essays on Invisibilities]]
+- Daylight By A Thousand Stars

 Complete:
 [empty list]